 When we were addressing behavior we wanted corrected, we would give our children both the “no” and the “yes.”
 In other words, “You may not do this, but you may do this.”
 While we wanted them to understand limits and boundaries, we also desired to fill their lives with freedoms and callings.

 So what are our kids to “put off” in regards to the mission of the church?
-They are to put off being self-centered, which often means sacrifice.
+They are to not center thmesleves around the idea of self, which often means sacrifice.
 What are they to “put on”?
 They are to put on being others-centered, which often means service.
 Both of these traits–sacrifice and service–are important.

 Sacrifice.
 It has been said that you cannot lead your children where you have not gone.
 So if you want your kids to catch a lifestyle of sacrifice for others . . . well, they’re going to have to see that modeled.
 And that is modeled primarily with dollars and minutes.

 Service.
-Self is a hungry beast and must be starved, not fed.
+Self is a hungry beast that we must starve, not feed.
 We starve self when we feed a focus on others by serving them.

 So pray and ask God to help your family find ways to learn together, sacrifice together, serve together, and ultimately to live more intentionally on mission together.